 When you’re starting a business website, one of the most important steps to take will be configuring the option to accept credit card payments for your products or services.

-If you built your website using WordPress.com, there are multiple payment methods at your disposal, several of which can be added to any of your pages or posts.
-Below, you’ll find three methods to meet your needs, whether you’re just looking for basic credit card payments or a full eCommerce platform.
+When you build your website using WordPress.com, there are multiple payment methods at your disposal, many of which can be added to any of your pages or posts.
+Below, you’ll find three effective methods to meet your needs, whether you’re just looking for basic credit card payments or a full eCommerce platform.

 PayPal is one of the better-known online payment processors on the market.
 It allows users to accept both credit and debit card payments.